JanMarchi/Sistema-Banc-rio_01-com-Python/README.md

 ## Development Notes
 This project was developed with simplicity in mind, providing a friendly experience for beginner Python users.

-##Enjoy and explore the source code!
+Enjoy and explore the source code!

-Notas de Desenvolvimento
+## Notas de Desenvolvimento

-* Este projeto foi desenvolvido com simplicidade em mente, proporcionando uma experiência amigável para usuários iniciantes em Python.
+This project was developed with simplicity in mind, providing a friendly experience for beginner Python users.

 ## Aproveite e explore o código-fonte!